antoinepirlot/Satunes/README-EN.md

 Vous pouvez retrouver ce fichier en [français 🇫🇷](README.md)

-MP3 Player is a MP3 Player (lol).
+Satunes is a mp3 player on Android.
 Use it to listen your music from your audio files stored in your Android phone (Android Upside Down Cake and later).
 This application is still in development and contains bugs and bad ui.

 This entire project is under GNU/GPL v3 and it's applied on all version of this project (even the code pushed from the very first commit.).